digital-codes/ragExample/README.md

 #### Indexing
+**Latest**
+No indexing for brute force vector search needed.

 Documents are indexed using embeddings.
 Make sure to store text content and useful metadata as well.
 Chunking (break large documents into pieces) recommended, chunk size effects to be investigated (currently 1000 words, 50 overlapp).

 **Use same embedding for indexing and query**

 ### LLMs

+**Latest**
+Llama3.3-70B on deepinfra or huggingface for complex tasks, 128k token length

+Llama3.2-3B locally with ollama or llamacpp

 Tested locally [Ollama](https://ollama.com/) with [llama3.2, 3B](https://ollama.com/library/llama3.2)
 Works but very slow without GPU